rsk9607/IIT-I-Quiz-Website/README.md

    ```

 * You should be able to run the projet on your localhost i.e. http://localhost:8000/
+* Signup with your own email, username and password.
 ## Giving Quiz
 1. Go to quizzes section.
 1. Select a quiz of your choice.